 Orchid leaves turning yellow isn’t uncommon, but it may be a sign your plant needs a little help.
-Whilst it’s natural and normal for the oldest leaves to yellow and fall off at some point, it’s important to keep an eye on younger and newer leaves turning yellow as a warning sign of trouble.
-Some causes of leaf yellowing can threaten the life of the plant, but they’re all reversible if caught in time.
+Whilst it’s natural and normal for the oldest leaves to yellow and fall off at some point, it’s essential to keep an eye on younger and newer leaves turning yellow as a warning sign of trouble.
+Some causes of leaf yellowing can threaten the plant’s life, but they’re all reversible if caught in time.
 Here we’ll share 10 of the most common reasons your orchid leaves are turning yellow and tips on how to remedy each.

 The most common cause for orchid leaves turning yellow is overwatering, followed by excessive light exposure.
 Adjusting the watering routine, light exposure, and temperature around the plant can all treat yellowed leaves.
 Maintaining good conditions from the start helps prevent yellowing aside from inevitable leaf loss to age.